syseleven/grav-docs-metakube/pages/03.Tutorials/22.read-write-many-volumes/default.en.md

 namespace/read-write-many-tutorial created
 ```

-For our tutorial we will deploy an NGINX container with two replicas and a persistent volume named nginx-data:
+For the tutorial we will deploy a NGINX container with two replicas and a persistent volume named nginx-data:

 ```shell
 cat <<'EOF' | kubectl --namespace=read-write-many-tutorial apply -f -